DougBeney/Jekyll-Pug-Website/_source/docs.md

 - `lib/jekyll-pug.rb` - All this file does is require the main files of this plugin and work with the user's configuration file.
 - `lib/jekyll-pug/pug-renderer.rb` This file safely modifies Jekyll's rendering code.
-- `lib/jekyll-pug/include-tag.rb` This file safely modifies Jekyll's include tag, allowing for extensionless including and Pug support.
+- `lib/jekyll-pug/include-tag.rb` This file safely modifies Jekyll's include tag, allowing for extension-less including and Pug support.

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!